awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 # AWS IoT Device Tester for AWS IoT Greengrass User Guide<a name="device-tester-for-greengrass-ug"></a>

-AWS IoT Device Tester allows you to test that AWS IoT Greengrass works locally on your device and can communicate with the AWS IoT cloud\.
+AWS IoT Device Tester \(IDT\) allows you to test that AWS IoT Greengrass works locally on your device and can communicate with the AWS IoT cloud\.
 The components of AWS IoT Device Tester include a Test Manager and Test Cases\.

 Test Manager runs on the host computer \(Windows, Mac, or Linux\) that is connected to the device to be tested\.
 The Test Manager executes test cases and aggregates results\.
 It also provides a command line interface to manage test execution\.
 Test Cases contain test logic and set up the resources required for tests\.